siddharth2011/siddharth2011.github.io/README.md

 - Relevant Coursework: Database Management System, Python Programming, C++ Programming, Data Structures and Algorithm, Analysis of Algorithms, Deep Learning, Data Mining

 ## Experience

 **Graduate Teaching Assistant - Software Validation Verification and Testing @ Arizona State University (_Aug 2022 - Jul 2023_)**
+- Integrated text-to-speech functionality into core AI search services.
+- Conducted extensive research and development to enhance the efficiency of text-to-speech models for scalable deployment.
+- Currently engaged in the implementation of RAG using Mixtral and Llamaindex technologies

+**Graduate Teaching Assistant - Software Validation Verification and Testing @ Arizona State University (_Aug 2022 - Jul 2023_)**
 - Assisted Dr. Tuzmen in teaching, grading the assignments, and preparing and revamping teaching materials for a class of 125+ students for 2 consecutive terms.
 - Conducted weekly office hours to give guidance to grad students on various topics like Specification-based testing, and structural-based testing.